-The Department of Nursing added a graduate program (Master of Science in Nursing, Family Nurse Practitioner Program Primary Care) and a Post MSN Program for nurses holding the MSN who seek FNP certification beginning with the Fall 2017 semester.
-The Family Nurse Practitioner Program Primary Care is approved by the Kentucky Board of Nursing, the Council on Postsecondary Education (CPE), Southern Association of Colleges and Schools (SACS) and earned accreditation by the Commission on Collegiate Nursing Education (CCNE) in May 2019.
-The Department of nursing looks forward to further meeting the health care needs of the citizenry through developing competent and caring advanced practice nurses.
+The Department of Nursing added a graduate program (Master of Science in Nursing, Family Nurse Practitioner Program) beginning Fall 2017.
+The Family Nurse Practitioner Program is approved by the Kentucky Board of Nursing, the Council on Postsecondary Education (CPE), Southern Association of Colleges and Schools (SACS) and is accredited by the Commission on Collegiate Nursing Education (CCNE).
+The Department of Nursing looks forward to further meeting the health care needs of the citizenry through developing competent and caring advanced practice nurses.

 Nurses have an important role in the provision of health care in a variety of health care settings and improving health care in general to the service region and beyond.
-MSU has made a significant contribution to improving health care outcomes and looks forward to continuing the rich history of providing quality nursing programming.
+MSU has made a significant contribution to improving health care outcomes and looks forward to continuing the rich history of providing nursing programming of quality.